MosesSupposes/Purescript-By-Example/README.md

 ## Status

 This book is being continuously updated as the language evolves, so please report any issues you notice with the material.
-The following chapters are still being updated for purescript 0.13:

-- Chapter 12

 Unit tests are also being added for the exercises in each chapter.
 See [#79](https://github.com/purescript-contrib/purescript-book/issues/79) for the latest status on tests.